-This lack of definition allows more attention to the structure.
+A lack of definition allows more attention to the structure.
 If water is present in the form of a river, lake or sea, a long exposure can cut out the texture.

 This effect creates some interesting, abstract images.

-This style adds interest and atmosphere to your architecture.
+A style, such as this, adds interest and atmosphere to your architecture.

-People make architecture, so they should be included.
-From time to time.
+People make architecture, so allow them in the shot.
 By including a few people in your image, you give the structure a sense of scale.

 They could even interact with the object, giving it meaning.
 The viewers will look and focus on the person or people in the image.

 By including people, you make it more accessible to the viewers, and more alive.
-You will need the patience to get the right look from their body language.
+However, you will need the patience to get the right look from their body language.

-A cityscape is a photograph where the city is laid out in front of you.
-This incorporates a structure amongst many other buildings, bridges and skyscrapers.
-Water can also be involved, as this gives a natural texture.
+Cityscape is a photograph where the city lies out in front of you.
+This incorporates a structure amongst many other buildings, bridges, and skyscrapers.

-This twilight or blue hour can add a beautiful definition to the sky, just as the lights in the city pop on.
+This twilight or blue hour can add a beautiful definition to the sky, as the lights in the city pop on.
 Get up high, and shoot the whole skyline in this manner.

 Intersections are also great places to photograph from a high perspective.

-Unless you have a drone, use of a helicopter or access to a balcony downtown, most of your images are photographed from the bottom up.
+Do you have a drone, use of a helicopter or access to a balcony?
+If not, most of your images are photographed from the bottom up.

 To give yourself enough space, find a corner and head on over to the opposite side of the street.
 This will give you a vantage point, fitting in as much of the building as possible.

 If you happen to be in a place where you can find skyscrapers and tower blocks, they are a great subject.

 Focusing on a few details within a smaller frame can set your images apart.
 They allow the viewer to get closer to a subject.
 And this creates interest.

-Photographing architecture at night can help you to create something spectacular.
+Photographing architecture at night can help you create something spectacular.
 Most of us see the buildings in the day, hiding away during the nighttime hours.

 You will need to change the settings on your camera for these low light conditions.
 Read here for tips and techniques.

 Photographing has never been easier.
 Especially since you already have a pretty darn good camera in your pocket.

 What you need to look out for is interesting architecture.
 Look for shape, form or texture to photograph.
 Lines and curves work well, especially when repeated.
-And repeated.